mjbradvica/personal-website-articles/2023/avoid-multi-slot-content-projection.md

 The important word here is _anonymous_.
 The key to this relationship is the parent has no knowledge of the child, and the child has no knowledge of the parent.

-> Because content projection allows you to pass anything encapsulation of component internals _must_ be preserved.
+> Because content projection allows you to pass anything, encapsulation of component internals _must_ be preserved.

 ## Slots are an Open Contract